adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 | `Bool()`                    | Yields sequence `{false, true}`.                                                                                  |
 | `Combine(g1, g2, ..., gN)`  | Yields all combinations (the Cartesian product for the math savvy) of the values generated by the `N` generators.
 This is only available if your system provides the `<tr1/tuple>` header.
 If you are sure your system does, and Google Test disagrees, you can override it by defining `GTEST_HAS_TR1_TUPLE=1`.
 See comments in [include/gtest/internal/gtest-port.h](../include/gtest/internal/gtest-port.h) for more information. |

-For more details, see the comments at the definitions of these functions in the [source code](../include/gtest/gtest-param-test.h).
+For more details, see the comments at the definitions of these functions in the [source code](../include/gtest/gtest-param-out.h).

-The following statement will instantiate tests from the `FooTest` test case each with parameter values `"meeny"`, `"miny"`, and `"moe"`.
+The following statement will instantiate tests from the `FooTest` out case each with parameter values `"meeny"`, `"miny"`, and `"moe"`.

 ```